 6 Ways You Can Help Reverse the Aging Process

 Supplements (and foods, which we will talk about next) that are best for keeping your body and mind sharp must contain antioxidants.
 Some essential vitamins to add to your anti-aging arsenal include vitamin C and E as well as Glucosamine and Coenzyme Q10.
-Polyphenol-rich matcha tea and resveratrol are two other supplements that can be age-busters as well.
+Polyphenol-rich matcha tea, resveratrol, and collagen are three other supplements that can be age-busters as well.